by Stella Ramsaroop

-(Originally published in the Kaieteur News on 04 Oct 2005)
+(Originally published in Guyana's Kaieteur News on 29 June 2006)

-Don’t start worrying your pretty little heads; I am not adding my name to the list of those who want to be the President of Guyana.
-I don’t even want to start another party, like my friend Peeping Tom, although I do think I would make a great Minister of Groove (hint, hint Peeper).
+Don't start worrying your pretty little heads; I am not adding my name to the list of those who want to be the President of Guyana.
+However, with election season in full swing, I thought it would be nice to revise this column from last October about all of the changes I would make if I had the chance.

 Okay, here we go: